DannyQuah/DannyQuah.github.io/_posts/2025-09-13-Economic-Development-Capacity-Building.md

 Danny Quah
 Sep 2025

 Synopsis:  Policy discourse in economic development conventionally focuses on capacity building: improving health, raising skills and education, building infrastructure.
-All this builds out the supply side.
+This strengthens the supply side.
 But unless demand is elastic, capacity building doesn't create jobs; it just increases unemployment.
-That opens space for populism, which will only add xenophobic fuel to a world increasingly protectionist and uncollaborative.
-With multilateralism and globalization in retreat, the international environment and an elastic global demand can no longer be relied on to finish the job of development that capacity building begins.
+That opens space for populism, adding xenophobic fuel to a world increasingly protectionist and uncollaborative.
+With multilateralism and globalization in retreat, the fragmented international environment and weak inelastic global demand can no longer be relied on to finish the job of development that capacity building begins.

 <figure>
 <img align=right width="100%" src="https://DannyQuah.github.io/Storage/2025.07.22.Tue-ABCDE25-Development-Populism-Main-Card1.png" alt="World Bank ABCDE 2025:  Development in the Age of Populism">